-The Drift Stealth 2 is definitely larger than my old Road Hawk RIDE bullet camera, but does feature more buttons and a screen to indicate what it’s doing.
-A considering how much more it does, these are essential.
-The Road Hawk was really a one click – one function camera, whereas the Drift lets you shoot in many different modes and has far more configuration settings to play with – no comparison really.
+The Drift Stealth 2 is definitely larger than my old Road Hawk RIDE bullet camera but does feature more buttons and a screen to indicate what it’s doing.
+Considering how much more it does, these are essential.
+The Road Hawk was really a one-click – one-function camera, whereas the Drift lets you shoot in many different modes and has far more configuration settings to play with – no comparison really.

-The helmet mount is straight forward enough, a sticky back pad goes on your lid, then a rotatable mount screws onto back to the camera and slides into the helmet mount.
+The helmet mount is straightforward enough, a sticky back pad goes on your lid, then a rotatable mount screws onto the back of the camera and slides into the helmet mount.
 I like this setup as when riding with no camera, you only have a slimline pad stuck to your helmet.
-With camera in place, it’s still fairly aerodynamic and no noticeable drag until you hit illegal speeds.
+With the camera in place, it’s still fairly aerodynamic and has no noticeable drag until you hit illegal speeds.
 The camera lens can be rotated to find tune alignment, really quite nifty.
-But the lens and mount only offer rotation in two axis, so some thought into mounting position is still needed, unlike the Road Hawk which had a ball joint mount to angle in any direction.
+But the lens and mount only offer rotation in two axes, so some thought into mounting position is still needed, unlike the Road Hawk which had a ball joint mount to angle in any direction.

 Overall, the Stealth 2 has held up pretty well, more than enough for some insurance claim evidence and fine to get you started on some VBlogging.
 Prices have come down a bit and you should be able to pick it up for about £100, making it very good value.

 The Drift Stealth 2 is now discontinued and has been replaced by the Drift Ghost range.